JustColCyber/myprocess/tools/ollama.md

         Subsystem: Hewlett-Packard Company Device 827d
         Kernel driver in use: i915

-# Set environment variables for better performance
+# Set environment variables for better performance but seems to be worse performance

 export OLLAMA_NUM_GPU=999